-Swift Transportation, with 17,819 vehicles and 21,613 drivers in its fleet, is among the top five largest motor carriers in the nation.
+As of 2020, Swift Transportation has 15,000 vehicles and 20,000 drivers in its fleet.
+This ranks it among the top five largest motor carriers in the nation.
 Among the ranks of UPS, FedEx, Schneider, and J.B.
 Hunt, Swift tractor-trailers deliver cargo all over North America.
 With so many drivers logging so many miles, accidents are bound to happen.
-Since 2012, there have been 5,350 reported crashes involving a Swift vehicle.
-Of those crashes, 48 occurred in Maryland.
-During the months of March through May 2017, 11 injuries and one death were caused by a Swift tractor-trailer accident.
+Between April 2018 and April 2020, Swift transportation drivers were involved in 38 fatal accidents and 413 accidents resulting in serious injury.

 Why are these crash statistics so high?
-In part, accidents are an inevitability when a company owns such a high percentage of tractor-trailers on the road.
-But another reason for frequent crashes could result from Swift's hiring and training practices.
+In part, accidents are an inevitable when a company owns such a high percentage of tractor-trailers on the road.
+But another reason for the frequent crashes could be Swift's hiring and training practices.
 Swift has a reputation as a "training company" for new drivers.
-Many other trucking companies will only hire experienced drivers, with a minimum of a few months of truck driving under their belts.
+Many other trucking companies will only hire experienced drivers, with a minimum level of driving experience under their belts.
 Swift, on the other hand, will often hire new drivers directly from their driving school.
 The end result is injuries and death.
 Having to make endless payouts in truck accident cases does not help Swift's profitability either.

-But the reality is that the defendant makes a difference.
-The jury is much more likely to feel sympathetic toward a gentle-looking grandmother or a volunteer worker than they would toward a big company like Swift.
-And a jury's sympathy, consciously or not, tends to have an impact on jury awards.
+Legally the identity of the defendant should make no difference.
+But in reality, who the defendant is makes a huge difference.
+If the defendant is a little old lady or a volunteer worker the jury is going to be much more sympathetic than they would toward a big company like Swift.
+And a jury's sympathy, consciously or not, tends to have an impact on how much money they award.
 So the trial value of a personal injury claim is much more likely to be higher with a defendant like Swift, and this higher trial value leads to a greater settlement value.

 Additionally, because tractor-trailers are larger than passenger cars and can therefore cause more damage, Swift claims adjusters are used to dealing with big dollar amounts.
 This bias can also have a productive impact on settlement value.
 Is that fair?
 The deck is often stacked against accident victims.
 They deserve a break.What Else is Different About a Claim Against Swift?

-Because of the specialized data and equipment involved in tractor-trailer accident cases, not every lawyer who regularly handles car accident cases is qualified to handle a case against Swift.
-There are many state and federal regulations that apply to trucking accidents, as well as accident-related data storage devices that are kept onboard tractor-trailers.
+Because of the specialized data and equipment large trucks, not every lawyer who regularly handles car accident cases is qualified to handle litigation against Swift.
+There are many state and federal regulations that apply to trucking accidents, as well as accident-related data storage devices that are kept on-board tractor-trailers.
 Commercial vehicles, such as tractor-trailers, are equipped with modern electronic instruments that record information about the vehicle's speed, airbag deployment, braking, and a host of other data points at the time of a crash.
-This data can help your lawyer to prove whether Swift was at fault for the crash, if they know where to look and how to use it.Sample Settlements and Verdicts Against Swift
+This data can help your attorney to prove whether Swift was at fault for the crash, if they know where to look and how to use it.Sample Settlements and Verdicts Against Swift

 On our website, you can find a number of tools to help victims understand the possible range of the settlement value for their claim.
 Looking at variables such as statistics for the average trial or settlement value for the same type of accident, or better yet the same type of injury, may provide helpful examples.
 Listed below are samples of settlements and verdicts against Swift.
 Although claims that have a similar injury type are typically more indicative of your potential settlement value, cases involving the same defendant may give you a feel for how settlement value can vary depending on the jurisdiction, the severity of the injuries, and the economic loss caused by the injuries or death.